B Testing, User Testing, & Feature Integration (thumbnail).jpg

 Prioritization with leadership

 Following the initial presentation and discussion, the team contemplated my findings and agreed to reconvene with supplementary ideas.
 We decided to conduct another meeting to prioritize features.
 I streamlined the process by creating a collaborative Google sheet for everyone to input their ideas, including examples and references.
-Additionally, I highlighted my key areas of opportunity found.
+Additionally, I highlighted the key areas of opportunity I identified.
 During the subsequent meeting, we collaborated with the Product Owner to determine and prioritize ideas based on feasibility, constraints, and overall value.

 Features agreed upon and prioritized for redesign and a/b testing: